 Wildlife Watch intervened and negotiated placement of animals in sanctuaries while others purchased animals to ensure their fate.
 It is described as one of the largest animal rescues of its type.

-Today, Matty, Max, and Mia live together in a free-roaming enclosure here at the sanctuary.
-Matty is very active and interested in what’s going on around her.
+For many years, Matty lived with Max and Mia together in a large, free-roaming enclosure here at the sanctuary until Max and Mia both passed away.
+Matty is very active and interested in what’s going on around her – especially in what all her cougar neighbors are up to.
 She loves to crouch low and stalk anyone passing by her habitat.
 She also lets loose a fearsome cry every mealtime, reminding us daily that these cougars will always be wild at heart.